MrFlashf/fizyka_projekt/README.md

  2. ./program - program will run for 50 000 MonteCarlo Steps and temperature set to 1
  3. ./program {montecarloSteps} {temperature} - set MCSs and temp

- If want to compile it self, download graphics.h and run gcc with -lgraph and -std=gnu++11 flags
+ If want to compile it yourself, download graphics.h and run gcc with -lgraph and -std=gnu++11 flags

  No idea if it works on MS Windows